Looking to cut your business income tax rate by up to 90%? Locating in Puerto Rico might be your answer — if you’re willing to play by their rules.

 It’s no secret that Puerto Rico needs to boost its economy.
-And because it enjoys special status within the United States, it can offer tax incentives similar to offshore tax havens, without the possible risks of location in a foreign country.
+And because it enjoys a special status within the United States, it can offer tax incentives similar to offshore tax havens, without the possible risks of location in a foreign country.

 Thus, in 2012 was born Act 20, the Export Services Act.
 Its goal is to attract employers to the island, who will invest their capital there and hire Puerto Rican workers.
-If your corporation qualifies, you will be exempt from U.S. income tax; instead you will pay Puerto Rican tax at a rate of only 4% on your Puerto Rican-sourced income.
+If your corporation qualifies, you will be exempt from U.S. income tax; instead, you will pay Puerto Rican tax at a rate of only 4% on your Puerto Rican-sourced income.